Mecklenburg-Vorpommern: German Democratic Republic

 Rostock was the major overseas port of East Germany, and is one of the most important Baltic Sea ports today.
 Pictured is Hanse Sail, one of the world's largest maritime events.

 On 5 June 1946, a law enacted by the Soviets constituted a provisional German administration (Beratende Versammlung, "Consulting assembly") under Soviet supervision on 29 June 1946.
 After elections on 20 October 1946, a Landtag replaced the Beratende Versammlung and created the constitution of 16 January 1947, for the Land Mecklenburg-Vorpommern.
 On 18 April 1947, the state's name was shortened to Land Mecklenburg.
 Mecklenburg became a constituent state ("Land") of the German Democratic Republic (GDR) upon its formation in 1949.

+Among the states of the GDR, Mecklenburg absorbed by far the largest share of German expellees from Central and Eastern Europe relative to its population size.
+The vast majority of expellees from Pomerania who arrived in the GDR settled in Mecklenburg.
+In October 1949, expellees made up 43.3% of the population.

 In 1952, the East German government abandoned the term Land in this context and redesignated its administrative territorial divisions as "districts" (German: Bezirke).
 The territory of Mecklenburg and Vorpommern was divided into three districts that covered roughly the same area: Bezirk Rostock, Bezirk Schwerin and Bezirk Neubrandenburg.
 These were commonly known as the Nordbezirke (northern districts) under the highly centralised GDR government.
 The East German government developed the shipyards in the old Hanseatic ports (the largest being in Rostock and Stralsund), and also established the Greifswald Nuclear Power Plant in Lubmin near Greifswald.